 DIY Wooden Christmas Tree Made From Architectural Salvage

-I still have my branch Christmas tree but I thought it would be fun to have another flat Christmas tree in the dining room this time.
-I really enjoyed making another flat Christmas tree this year.
+I still have my branch Christmas tree, but I thought it would be fun to have another flat alternative Christmas tree in the dining room.
 This DIY wooden Christmas tree is very different as it has knobs and hooks and is made from architectural salvage.

-I think that the knobs look like Christmas ornaments in themselves especially the coloured ones.
-The tree can be simply hung on the wall or you can make a stand for it and have it free standing.
+I think the knobs look like Christmas ornaments, especially the coloured ones.
+The tree can be hung on the wall, or you can make a stand for it and have it free-standing.

 What you need to make a DIY wooden Christmas tree

-- Scraps of wood – I used bits of skirting board and architrave because of it’s attractive moldings.
+- Scraps of wood – I used bits of skirting board and architrave because of their attractive mouldings.
 I also used some old wooden coat racks and pallet wood scraps.
 Use whatever you can find.
-The longest branch was aproximately 3ft
+The longest branch was approximately 3ft.

 - Annie Sloan Antibes Green Chalk Paint